cactusLabs/cypress_amazon_example/README.md

 *Description:*

-*Your task is to write somem automated testing to test Amazon.*
+*Your task is to write some automated testing to test Amazon.*
 *You should follow the following steps.*
 *1. Open amazon.co.uk*
 *2. Search for "Socks"*